NREL/PRAS/README.md

 ### Architecture Overview

-PRAS functionality is distributed across a range of different types of modules that can be mixed, matched, extended, or replaced to support the needs of a particular analysis.
-When assessing reliability or capacity value, one can define the modules to be used while passing along any associated parameters or options.
+PRAS functionality is distributed across groups of modular specifications that can be mixed, extended, or replaced to support the needs of a particular analysis.
+When assessing reliability or capacity value, one can define the specs to be used while passing along any associated parameters or options.

-The categories of modules are:
+The categories of specifications are:

-**Extractions**: How should VG or load data be extracted from historical time-series data to create probability distributions at each timestep?
-Options are `Backcast` or `REPRA`.

-**Simulations**: How should power system operations be simulated?
+**Simulation Specifications**: How should power system operations be simulated?
-Options are `NonSequentialCopperplate` or `NonSequentialNetworkFlow`.
+Options are `NonSequentialCopperplate`, `NonSequentialNetworkFlow`, `SequentialCopperplate`, or `SequentialNetworkFlow`.

-**Results**: What level of detail should be saved out during simulations?
+**Result Specifications**: What level of detail should be saved out during simulations?
 Options are `Minimal`, `Temporal`, `Spatial`, `SpatioTemporal`, and `Network`.

 ### Running an analysis